Customer success operations, colloquially known as CS Ops, is a new type of role we’re beginning to see crop up within customer success. 🌱

 Maybe you’re in the operations business already and are looking to branch out into customer success.
 Perhaps you’re looking to make your first CS Ops hire.
 Whatever the interest, if you’re new to this job function it’s worth us ironing out what exactly a Customer Success Operations Manager does; let’s get stuck in.

-What are the responsibilities of a Customer Success Operations Manager?
+What is a Customer Success Operations Manager?

 Promoting cohesion is the paramount obligation of a CS Ops Manager, ensuring each CSM acts in unison towards the organization’s overarching goals.
-For example, a Customer Success Operations Manager would either have to develop processes from scratch, or maintain an existing system that will track and maximize the quality, efficiency and performance of customer success.
+For example, a Customer Success Operations Manager would either have to develop processes from scratch or maintain an existing system that will track and maximize the quality, efficiency and performance of customer success.

 If an organization is expanding its customer success team, there’s a greater demand to ensure data collected is accurate and that decisions are made based on this data.
 Growing a team at pace is necessary to provide operational support and develop processes that drive product adoption.